js0823/trashbot/README.md

 - GPU Environment
   - While I didn't have a GPU testing environment, GPU is highly recommended due to computation required for YOLO to run smoothly.
 If you have GPU, I recommend using it.
 To use GPU, install CUDA and CUDNN.
 - ROS-kinetic
   - This package depends on ROS.
-Please install ros-kinetic-desktop-full, along with
+Please install ros-kinetic-desktop-full.
+  - These packages may be required to install: sudo apt install ros-kinetic-turtlebot ros-kinetic-turtlebot-rviz-launchers ros-kinetic-turtlebot-navigation ros-kinetic-move-base
 - Python 2
   - Python 2 is required as it is standard for ROS.
   - Numpy is required for dependency.
+  - I had issue where em couldn't be found.
+In this case, run "pip install empy".
+  - Although not required, it may be good to install "pip install catkin_tools".
 - OpenCV
   - OpenCV is required to run this package.
 Please refer to OpenCV section below if installation is an issue.
 - Darknet